philipwilsonchang/hooks-library-ts/README.md

-This project was an exploratory effort to play with React Hooks and determine their viability as a reducer solution.
+This project was an exploratory effort to convert my hooks-library repo to Typescript.

 Dependencies:
 Node 10.16
 npm 6.10.1
 React 16.8
+Typescript 3.5.3

 To install this project locally: